ElaXan/GCAndroid/README.md

 # Server

-Only get info update from Server Githubb for Update Script to latest version
+Only get info update from Server Github for Update Script to latest version